Outsourcing social media might make sense for your business right now, given all the disruption in retailing and changes in consumer shopping habits.

 But outsourcing social media may still be your best option right now.

 Many companies outsource their social media and most have really good reasons for doing so.
-However, they (and you) can easily fall into a false sense of security when they’re paying to for a service on their behalf and it’s not on management’s daily radar.
+However, they (and you) can easily fall into a false sense of security when they’re paying for a service on their behalf and it falls off of management’s daily radar.

 Here’s how to avoid the pitfalls of outsourcing social media when it’s the best solution right now for your business.